BTS Part 3 — The Empire That Never Sleeps: Domination

 Guinness World Records Hall of Fame — 2022

-BTS was inducted into the Guinness World Records Hall of Fame after setting 23 world records in music and social media.
+BTS was inducted into the Guinness World Records Hall of Fame after setting 23 world records in music and social media at the time of induction.
 Records include:

-- Most first-day views for a music video — multiple records
+- Most first-day views for a music video — multiple individual records

 2018 — “Speak Yourself”

-RM’s speech at the launch of UNICEF’s “Generation Unlimited” became a global moment.
+During the 73rd UN General Assembly’s high-level week, RM addressed world leaders at the UN headquarters launch of UNICEF’s “Generation Unlimited” initiative.
 His words about self-love, identity, and speaking your truth went viral within hours.
 The hashtag #BTSxUnitedNations trended in dozens of countries.

-BTS returned to the UN during the pandemic — a message of resilience and connection at a moment when the world felt fractured.
+BTS returned with a recorded message tied to a high-level UN General Assembly event during the pandemic — a message of resilience and connection at a moment when the world felt fractured.

 2021 — Presidential Envoys

-The South Korean government appointed all seven BTS members as Special Presidential Envoys — official cultural ambassadors for South Korea, representing the country on the world stage.
-They addressed the UN again, this time performing “Permission to Dance” live.
+The South Korean government appointed all seven BTS members as Special Presidential Envoys — official cultural ambassadors for South Korea.
+In that capacity, they took part in the UN’s SDG Moment event, where they performed “Permission to Dance” live.

 ⚽ Jungkook at the FIFA World Cup — Qatar 2022